wlwardiary/cable2graph/README.md

 the short version

+install igraph 0.6 with python bindings

 _[optional]_ create list of MRNs and edges as plain text files:

     $ python extract.py cables.csv

-Create the large graph and split into smaller .gml files:
+create the large graph and split into smaller .gml files:

     $ python c2g.py